MacPython/statsmodels-wheels/README.md

 The repository contains the branches:

-- `master` - for development and daily builds;
+- `main` - for development and daily builds;
 - `rel-x.y.z` - for building releases.

-GitHub actions and Appveyor builds the `master` regularly (daily/weekly), via cron jobs and Appveyor scheduled builds <https://www.appveyor.com/docs/build-configuration/\#scheduled-builds\>.
+GitHub actions and Appveyor builds the `main` regularly (daily/weekly), via cron jobs and Appveyor scheduled builds <https://www.appveyor.com/docs/build-configuration/\#scheduled-builds\>.

-Builds from the `master` branch uploaded [Anaconda.org](https://anaconda.org/scipy-wheels-nightly/statsmodels).
+Builds from the `main` branch uploaded [Anaconda.org](https://anaconda.org/scipy-wheels-nightly/statsmodels).

 Builds from the release branches upload to an [Anaconda.org staging repository](https://anaconda.org/multibuild-wheels-staging/statsmodels).

-Pull requests should usually be submitted to the `master` branch.
+Pull requests should usually be submitted to the `main` branch.

 ## How it works